 Meeting our Public Sector Equality Duty

-As a public sector organisation, we have developed an Equality Diversity and Human Rights (EDHR) Strategy to ensure continuity in meeting the needs of our diverse communities, improve performance and meeting the Public Sector Equality Duty as described in the Equality Act 2010.
+We have developed an Equality Diversity and Human Rights Strategy to ensure continuity in meeting the needs of our diverse communities, improve performance and meeting the Public Sector Equality Duty as described in the Equality Act 2010.

 What are our Public Sector Equality Duties?